Muthukumaran726/2-MODE-CHARACTERISTICS-OF-REFLEX-KLYSTRON/README.md

 12. If the main supply failed in the middle of the experiment, come to 1st condition (i.e.)keep all the knobs in minimum positions and switch off main switches.
 13. Don’t increase the repeller voltage more than -70V (i.e.) it should be between -70V to 270V.

     **Result:**

-Hence the mode characteristics of reflex klystron are studied.
+	Thus, the experiment confirms the reflex klystron’s suitability as a reliable, variable-frequency microwave source for laboratory applications.